ulrichdanielb/c-if-else-logics/README.md

 ## What I learned
 - How to break problems into smaller steps
 - Recognizing patterns in If-else structures
-- The importance of organization and functions in large codes
+- The importance of organization and functions in large programs
 - Debugging and fixing logical errors